danparisi/homemade-cluster/README_NEW.md

 Create the SSH keys:
 > ssh-keygen -t rsa

-Securely copy the _id_rsa.pub_ in any client machine you want to connect against the master node.
+Securely copy the _id_rsa.pub_ into  ~/.ssh in any client machine you want to connect against the master node.
 Then execute:
 > ssh-copy-id username@remotehost

+or in case of errors:
+> ssh-copy-id -f -i id_rsa.pub username@remotehost

 By now, you should be able to connect against the master node from the client by running:
 > ssh username@remotehost